 If you don’t have room indoors, or don’t want the mess, greenhouses are wonderful for starting seeds.
 And, although I start seeds indoors, I usually end up starting more seeds in my greenhouse.
 My pop-up greenhouse is like my gardening geek playhouse.

 Because we’re in Zone 4, I like to get a jump start on summer blooming bulbs, like lilies, gladiolus and dahlias, so I can enjoy them longer in the summer.
 After the initial cost of purchasing a pop-up greenhouse, I’ve saved money by starting my own plants.

 A Few Other Tips for Gardening in a Greenhouse

-Since I don’t use or leave my greenhouse up year round, I’m not really sure how long it would last if left up year round. don’t believe this small portable greenhouse is intended for year round use and I would not recommend it for that purpose.
+Since I don’t use or leave my greenhouse up year round, I’m not really sure how long it would last if left up year round.
+If “portable” or “pop-up” are used in the description, they likely are not for year round use and I would not recommend it for that purpose.

 My greenhouse lasted for 7 seasons and I think it would have lasted longer if I would have lubricated the zipper with graphite or soap to keep it zipping smoothly.

 If overnight temperatures drop into the 40s, we use a portable heater with temperature control and safety shut-off, so that the plants don’t freeze.
 Of course, use caution when using a heater that is not intended for this purpose.